slemire/slemire.github.io/_posts/2020-09-12-htb-writeup-travel.md

 ## First glance at the PHP source code

-There's only one commit in the repo so it's doubtful we have to look for leftover credentials that were removed by a second commit or anything like that.
+There's only one commit in the repo so we won't have to look for leftover credentials that were removed by a second commit or anything like that.

 ![image-20200519203730705](/assets/images/htb-writeup-travel/image-20200519203730705.png)